atomicwhale/obol-guides/charon_local-native.md

 which indicates that the beaconnode is reachable at localhost, and `sync_distance` at (0 or 1) and `is_syncing` is (false) which suggest the consensus client is synced.

-2. Modify the `docker-compose.override.yml` so Charon can connect to host network
+2. Modify `docker-compose.override.yml` so Charon can connect to host network
 (Docker containers are placed in docker's `bridge` network by default and cannot reach service running on host without further configuration)
 Modify the `docker-compose.override.yml` file using an editor
 `nano docker-compose.override.yml`